RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 Subscribers shall—

 - Accurately represent themselves in all communications with the PKI authorities.

 - Protect their private key(s) at all times, in accordance with this policy, as stipulated in their certificate acceptance agreements and local procedures.

 - Promptly notify the appropriate CA upon suspicion of loss or compromise of their private key(s).
 Such notification shall be made directly or indirectly through mechanisms consistent with the CA’s CPS.

 - Abide by all the terms, conditions, and restrictions levied on the use of their private key(s) and certificate(s).

 ### Relying Parties Representations and Warranties

 This CP does not specify the steps a relying party should take to determine whether to rely upon a certificate.
 The relying party decides, pursuant to its own policies, what steps to take.
-The CA merely provides the tools (i.e., certificates and CRLs) needed to perform the trust path creation, validation, and CP mappings that the relying party may wish to employ in its determination**.**
+The CA merely provides the tools (i.e., certificates and CRLs) needed to perform the trust path creation, validation, and CP mappings that the relying party may wish to employ in its determination.

 ### Representations and Warranties of Other Participants